Khosrow I: The Eternal Peace of 532

 In 531, while the Iranian army was besieging Martyropolis, Kavad became ill and died.
 Khosrow succeeded him, but due to his domestic position being insecure, he wanted to make peace with the Byzantines, who themselves under Emperor Justinian I (r.
-527–565) were perhaps already more focused on recovering the lost western half of the Roman Empire than in pursuing war against Iran.
+527–565) were perhaps already more focused on recovering the lost western half of the Roman Empire than on pursuing war against Iran.
 The Byzantine envoys Rufinus, Hermogenes, Alexander and Thomas found Khosrow in a more conciliatory disposition than his father, and an agreement was soon reached.
 Justinian would pay 110 centenaria (11,000 pounds) of gold, ostensibly as a contribution to the defence of the Caucasus passes against the barbarians living beyond, and the base of the dux Mesopotamiae would be withdrawn from the fortress of Dara to the city of Constantina.
 The two rulers would recognize once again each other as equal and pledged mutual assistance.
 Khosrow initially refused to hand back the two Lazic forts, while demanding the return of the two other forts the Byzantines had captured in Sasanian Armenia.
 Justinian at first agreed, but soon changed his mind, causing the agreement to be broken off.
 In summer 532, however, a new embassy by Hermogenes and Rufinus managed to persuade Khosrow for a full exchange of the occupied forts, as well as for allowing the exiled Iberian rebels to either remain in the Byzantine Empire or return safely to their homes.